holdoffear/Vecs/README.md

 }
 record struct Mana(int Value);
 ```
-Adding and removing Components to Entities can be done as follows:
+Adding Components to Entities and removing Components from Entities can be done as follows:
 ### Add
 ```c#
 world.AddComponent(entity, new Stamina(100));